Elli-ellgard/SatuTe/README.md

 ### Verifying the Installation

-After the installation is complete, you can verify that Satute has been installed correctly by running the following command:
+After the installation is complete, you can verify that SatuTe has been installed correctly by running the following command:

 ```bash
 satute --version
 ```

-You should see the version number of Satute printed on the screen, confirming that the installation was successful.
+You should see the version number of SatuTe printed on the screen, confirming that the installation was successful.

 ## 3. Getting Started

+In our example folder, we provide files for phylogenetic analyses of nucleotide alignments (located in the `./examples/examples_dna` subdirectory) and amino acid alignments (in the `./examples/examples_aa` subdirectory).
+In addition to the input and output files from an IQ-Tree run, the SatuTe output files are also included for comparison.

-If you have a previous output from an [IQ-Tree](http://www.iqtree.org/) run, such as one from the Webserver, you can specify the directory using the `-dir` option for an easy start.
+If you have a previous output from an [IQ-Tree](http://www.iqtree.org/) run, such as one generated from the Webserver, you can easily get started with SatuTe by specifying the directory using the `-dir` option.

 ```bash
 satute -dir ./examples/example_dna/dir_ML_tree